elastic/kibana/rfcs/text/0003_handler_interface.md

    their business logic just so they can access them within the context of a handler.

-5. Many capabilities provided by services should not be arbitrarily used in unconstrained execution such as in the plugin lifecycle hooks.
+5. Functionality provided by services should not be arbitrarily used in unconstrained execution such as in the plugin lifecycle hooks.
 For example, it's appropriate for an Elasticsearch client to throw an error if it's used inside an API route and Elasticsearch isn't available, however it's not